HPS masthead

 Challenging research problems await the health physicist.
 In searching for the answer to "What is a permissible dose of radiation and how can it be measured reliably?" you must be familiar with radiation biology, physiology, biochemistry, and genetics and have a working knowledge of radiation dosimetry.

-Knowledge of air and water sampling techniques and methods of analysis are essential in detecting and determining concentrations of radionuclides in air and water.
+Knowledge of air- and water-sampling techniques and methods of analysis are essential in detecting and determining concentrations of radionuclides in air and water.
 Training in electronics is required for an operational understanding of radiation detection instruments.
 Familiarity with medical uses of radiation is essential for the medical health physicist.
 And the health physicist working in a regulatory agency needs to be familiar with industrial, power production, and medical applications of radiation.
 Specialization in any of these disciplines may be essential to study a pertinent radiation research problem.

-Academic programs in health physics, leading to baccalaureate and advanced degrees, are now offered in several American universities.
+Academic programs in health physics, leading to baccalaureate and advanced degrees, are now offered in many American universities.
 These comprehensive programs will allow you to specialize in areas such as nuclear engineering, physics, biophysics, medical physics, or radiation biology.

 Training for health physics technicians is available from several programs.
 These schools offer two-year associate's degrees.

-weapons test siteAcademic training alone will not make a health physicist.
+Health physicists check radiation levels at a nuclear weapons test siteAcademic training alone will not make a health physicist.
 Practical experience in applying radiation protection principles is essential.
 To provide hands-on, real-life experience, cooperative programs are offered at many universities in collaboration with national laboratories and utilities.

 If you desire national recognition as a health physics professional, you may seek certification at either of two educational and experience levels.
 Certification may be obtained from the American Board of Health Physics (ABHP) and, for technicians, through the National Registry of Radiation Protection Technologists (NRRPT).